IRS Form 433-F – Why It Is a Good Thing & How to Prepare

-If you are in a situation where money is owed for tax debts and you need to work out a payment plan or settlement offer with the IRS, a financial disclosure is going to be required.
-This financial disclosure don in the IRS Form 433-F, is essential for the IRS to complete its analysis on whether you have the ability to pay the amount owed in full, whether it can be paid now or over time, or whether another tax resolution option is available.
+If you are in a situation where you owe money for tax debts, and you need to work out a payment plan or settlement offer with the IRS, a financial disclosure is necessary.
+This financial disclosure done in the IRS Form 433-F, is essential for the IRS to complete its analysis on whether you have the ability to pay the amount owed in full, whether you need to pay it now or over time, or whether another tax resolution option is available.
 To make matters worse, the IRS disclosure forms have been historically difficult to fill out.
 And, easy to make unfavorable errors when completing.

 Why The Collection Information Statement Is A Good Thing

-The Form 433-F is quite versatile and the IRS can use the form in any case where less than $250,000 is owned or $100,000 from a trust fund recovery.
-It’s commonly applied in cases where agreement has been reached for an automated payment from a paying account owned by the taxpayer and there’s no further communication needed.
-No surprise then, the form is heavily used by the IRS Automated Collection Service, which handles most claims electronically and by correspondence and is very short on in-person involvement or case management.
+The Form 433-F is quite versatile.
+The IRS can use the form when you owe less than $250,000 or $100,000 from a trust fund recovery.
+It commonly applies in cases where there is an agreement for an automated payment from a paying account owned by the taxpayer and there’s no further communication needed.
+No surprise then, the IRS Automated Collection Service heavily uses the form.
+They handle most claims electronically and by correspondence and are very short on in-person involvement or case management.

 In-Person Reviews And Audits

 In-person reviews and audits are unlikely to rely on the IRS Form 433-F because most revenue officers know that their managers will reject the 433-F for alternatives forms that demand a greater scrutiny of information.
 This is consistent with the fact that people have already been assigned to the case and have spent time on the matter.
-If everything has been handled by computer and paper, the opposite is more likely to occur.
+If everything is a computer and paper-handled the opposite is more likely to occur.

 When the collection has ended the automatic payments end, unlike a tax lien where the tax filer needs to file a request for cessation or funds will continue to be seized and turned over to the IRS.
-In short, a resolution plan with an IRS Form 433-F can let a taxpayer get back to a normal life again.
+In short, a resolution plan with an IRS Form 433-F can let taxpayers return to a normal life.

 Information Required For The IRS Collection Form